playmint/ds/contracts/src/maps/default/README.md

 # Default

-A map containing just one tile.
+A map containing a single tile.